 - Use positive server-side input validation (whitelist) – this is a partial defense since many applications require the use of special characters

-- For residual dynamic queries, special characters can be avoided via the specific escape syntax for that interpreter
+- For residual dynamic queries, special characters can be avoided via the specific escape syntax for the interpreter

 - Use database controls within queries such as LIMIT to prevent mass exposure of data if an SQL injection is successful

-- Run a SQL Injection Test or XSS Test by an atomated vulnerability tool such as Crashtest Security Suite (now 14-day Free Trial in it’s full version), which will inform you about every weaknesses and attacks vectors discovered in your web app or API.
+- Run a SQL Injection Test or XSS Test by an automated vulnerability tool such as Crashtest Security Suite (now a 14-day Free Trial in its full version), which will inform you about every weakness and attack vector discovered in your web app or API.

 Insecure Design A04:2021